Best sea sickness tablets

 If you’re looking for relief when you travel by boat, sea sickness tablets may be recommended by your pharmacist.
 Over-the-counter medicines such as promethazine teoclate or cinnarizine are often suggested for those who feel nauseous when they travel.

 Hyoscine is one of the common medicines for motion sickness and works by blocking the signals sent to your brain during motion that may cause confusion.
-It can also reduce saliva build up in the mouth (a symptom of nausea).
+It can also reduces saliva build up in the mouth (a symptom of nausea).

 Are there any other sea sickness remedies I could try?